-According to my boys I’m a yeller, I tend to think I speak in a voice that they can actually hear me in over their shenaniganz.
+According to my boys, I’m a yeller, I tend to think I speak in a voice that they can actually hear me in over their shenanigans.
 Last night though was a turning point for me, I decided that I might just be a yeller, even though I don’t want to be one!

 It all started when Ty decided that we should have hot chocolate before bed.
-The kids of course went crazy as I was trying to get Tony ready for bed.
-They ran into the kitchen to make hot chocolate… Followed by the whip cream getting squirted into each other’s mouths, followed by Talie spilling her hot chocolate all over the table and me having to clean it up one handed.
-Then Colby brings out an Australian accent followed by talking about “Baby Jesus” from Talladega nights… I lost it… I admit it… I yelled at them and sent them to bed…
+The kids, of course, went crazy as I was trying to get Tony ready for bed.
+They ran into the kitchen to make hot chocolate… Followed by the whipped cream getting squirted into each other’s mouths, followed by Talie spilling her hot chocolate all over the table and me having to clean it up one-handed.
+Then Colby brings out an Australian accent followed by talking about “Baby Jesus” from Talladega Nights… I lost it… I admit it… I yelled at them and sent them to bed…

 What’s the Plan?